SibghatullahSheikh/sample-crosswalk-webgl/README.md

 Crosswalk WebGL Sample
 =========================
-A small sample demonstrating the use of Three JS in Crosswalk.
+A sample is intended to demonstrates the use of Three JS with Crosswalk (https://github.com/crosswalk-project/crosswalk).

 Intel(R) XDK
 -------------------------------------------